 Reserve will trim its market-friendly stimulus measures further.

 With many market participants expecting the Fed next week to

 shave its stimulus by another $10 billion a month, investors

 will look to less risky assets such as U.S. bonds, expecting

 interest rates will begin to rise.
 The Fed's

 policymakers will conclude a two-day meeting on Wednesday.

 A rout in emerging market assets spread to developed

-countries in Europe on worries about Fed policy, slowing growth
+countries in Europe on worries over Fed policy, slowing growth

 in China and political problems in Turkey, Argentina and